Turkey - Country Commercial Guide

 Sales Service / Customer Support

-In certain industries, such as machinery and automotive, after-sales serve and/or customer support offerings can be a competitive advantage for U.S. exporters.
-U.S. suppliers may want to identify local agents and/or distributors with the necessary service and maintenance capabilities or consider establishing an office in Turkey capable of providing after-sales services.
-In 2014, the Ministry of Customs and Trade issued a directive to regulate the delivery of after-sales services by requiring manufacturers or their importers of certain products to provide after-sales services for a specified amount of time in accordance with their product group.
+In certain industries, such as machinery and automotive, after-sales service and/or customer support offerings can be a competitive advantage for U.S. exporters.
+U.S. suppliers may want to identify local agents and/or distributors with the necessary service and maintenance capabilities or consider establishing an office in Türkiye capable of providing after-sales services.
+In 2014, the Ministry of Trade issued a directive to regulate the delivery of after-sales services by requiring manufacturers or their importers of certain products to provide after-sales services for a specified amount of time in accordance with their product group.
 Note that the Ministry of Trade amended the subject directive in February 2020, resulting in a new list of affected products.

 Local Professional Services

-The service providers are selected based on our knowledge of the types of support U.S. companies require when conducting business in Turkey.
+The service providers are selected based on our knowledge of the types of support U.S. companies require when conducting business in Türkiye.
 English-speaking attorneys specializing in commercial law, investment legislation, joint ventures, corporate law, tax law, bankruptcy law, public finance, banking corporations, criminal, and civil law are available for consultation with U.S. business representatives.

 The BSP directory is not comprehensive and inclusion of a particular company does not constitute a U.S. Government or Commercial Service endorsement or recommendation.
 We assume no responsibility for the professional ability or integrity of the providers listed.
 We also reserve the right not to list a company.